bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 ### {id="brl-strat"} brl strat

-If you have multiple ~{strata~} provide the same command, absent any additional indication of which to use Bedrock will choose one by default in a given context.
+If multiple ~{strata~} provide the same command, absent any additional indication of which to use Bedrock will choose one by default in a given context.
 For example, if you have both Debian and Ubuntu ~{strata~}, you will have two `apt` commands:

 - {class="rcmd"}
 - brl fetch debian ubuntu